Student Fellowships and Funding Opportunities

 Eligibility: Female Colorado residents pursuing a master of science degree in any geological science at Colorado School of Mines, with a preference for students pursuing a master's of science degree in Mineral and Energy Economics.
 This is an annual, need-based scholarship; must maintain a 3.0 GPA.
 Contact the Division of Economics and Business for details on applying.
 The average award is $2000 per year.

 RCF is a mining-focused private equity firm based in Denver.
 A fund was established by RCF in 2002 to provide financial awards in the form of two RCF Fellowships to worthy graduate students enrolled as full-time candidates for Master of Science or a Doctor of Philosophy degrees in either Mining and Earth Systems Engineering or Mineral and Energy Economics.

-Each RCF Fellowship award is $35,000 and is intended to cover full tuition and fees, plus a monthly stipend, for the student’s first two semesters of study.
+Each RCF Fellowship award is $35,000 and is intended to cover full tuition for residents, plus a monthly stipend, for the student’s first two semesters of study.
 The fellowship includes the potential to be considered for a summer internship at RCF at the conclusion of the first year of study.
 Fellowship recipients will have an outstanding academic background and a strong interest in mine finance, project evaluation, mine feasibility and mineral economics.
 The fellowship recipient must achieve a minimum GPA of 3.50 during their first semester of study to remain eligible to receive the funds during the second semester, as well as to be considered for the summer internship program.
 Interested students should submit their graduate application by March 15th, clearly indicating an interest in and qualifications for the RCF Fellowship in their application letter.
 Awards will be announced by June 1st.

 Royal Gold, Inc Fellowship